 The first practical activity

 It’s time to do some practical things!
-It is important for a developer to start taking part in day to day work of the team.
-Start from simple tasks, like fixing bugs for instance (in case of junior or middle seniority level of the developer).
+A developer needs to start taking part in day to day work of the team.
+Start from simple tasks, like fixing bugs for instance (in the case of junior or middle seniority level of the developer).

 Work with mentor